Environment and Climate Change

 All Americans need clean air to breathe, clean water to drink, and food that is grown and harvested in a sustainable way.
 Protecting the environment is not a partisan issue.

-The Long Island Sound and the surrounding watershed are a national treasure and an economic boon.
+The Long Island Sound and the surrounding watersheds are a national treasure and an economic boon.
 The forests and wooded hills of Southwest Connecticut are among the most beautiful in New England, thanks to the vigilance of generations of dedicated citizens.

 Combating Climate Change & Promoting Storm Resiliency

 Any plan to combat climate change must include a reduction in our dependence on fossil fuels.
-I look forward to the time when dirty energy is a thing of the past.
+Jim looks forward to the time when dirty energy is a thing of the past.
 Affordable solar energy, wind turbines, alternative sources of fuel – all of these green sources of energy are at our fingertips.
-The coal communities are not to be forgotten, however – in 2019, I co-sponsored a bill that expands the uses of the Abandoned Mine Reclamation Fund to provide support for the economic revitalization, diversification, and development in economically distressed mining communities.
+The coal communities are not to be forgotten, however – in 2019, Jim co-sponsored a bill that expands the uses of the Abandoned Mine Reclamation Fund to provide support for the economic revitalization, diversification, and development in economically distressed mining communities.
 Specifically, this bill has created specified funds available to the Department of the Interior through FY2024 for distribution to states and Native American tribes for reclaiming and restoring abandoned mine lands and waters in such communities affected by coal mining carried out before August 3, 1977.

 Supporting Local Environmental Initiatives

 Some of the most exciting new “greentrepreneurs” are hard at work right here in Connecticut.
 Eemax makes state-of-the-art, on demand water heaters that reduce homeowners’ energy bills and reduce their carbon footprint.
-Eemax exports its products, and I support the tax credits and free trade agreements that help companies like Eemax grow – because their growth brings jobs to the state and a cleaner environment.
+Eemax exports its products, and Jim supports the tax credits and free trade agreements that help companies like Eemax grow – because their growth brings jobs to the state and a cleaner environment.
 Everybody wins.

 Connecticut residents will soon be heating their homes and powering their businesses with greener energy, too.
 Bridgeport Biodiesel recycles cooking oil from local restaurants, and instead of pouring the grease down the drain, they turn it into home heating fuel.
 Bridgeport Biodiesel’s refined cooking oil is a viable, valuable source of energy for heating homes – and a source of jobs, too, in Connecticut’s largest city.